keithalewis/math/vs.md

 A _Hilbert space_ is a Banach space under the norm defined by the inner product.

+???subspace???

 Linear operators are functons between vector spaces that respect the vector space structure.
-The linear operators between two vector spaces is also a vector space.
+They are also vector spaces.

+???invariant subspace???

 ## $\RR^n$